 I didn’t plan to do any traveling outside Delhi & McLeod Ganj because I didn’t dare to travel alone.
 My purpose going to India was only to teach.
 I didn’t even care to do sightseeing in Delhi.
 But I met and befriended someone who wanted to go to Agra to see Taj Mahal and she was planning to go alone.
 I thought, “Why not I join her?
 Together we can go to more cities” So we traveled together to Agra and Varanasi after volunteering period.

-The Taj Mahal was beautiful beyond worlds or pictures.
+The Taj Mahal was beautiful beyond words or pictures.
 It was perfect!

 Varanasi has beautiful Ganges river and colorful riverside temples and buildings.

 I spent more time with Tibetan people compared to Indian people.
 And I can tell you that all Tibetan people are very open and friendly; they accept and treat you like one of their family members.
 They are also very kind and they will go the extra miles just to help you even if you are a stranger.

 I am surely gonna miss India for the rest of my life.
 Next time if I have chance to visit India again, I’ll make sure I immerse myself in its food =)